mehmandarov/mehmandarov.github.io/_posts/2017-07-09-start-docker-containers-automatically.markdown

 A couple of notes about the script above:
 1. This file is called a [unit file][4]{:target="_blank"} for `systemd`.
 2. Make sure you don't have any extra line brakes within the sections, like `Unit`, or `Service`.
-3. The `-a` option in the Docker command for `ExecStart` makes sure it is running in attached mode, i.e. attaching STDOUT/STDERR and forwarding signals.
+3. The `-a` option in the Docker command for `ExecStart` makes sure it is running in attached mode, i.e., attaching STDOUT/STDERR and forwarding signals.
-4. The `-t` option in the Docker command for `ExecStop` specifies seconds to wait for stop before killing the container.
+4. The `-t` option in the Docker command for `ExecStop` specifies seconds to wait for it to stop before killing the container.

 ## Activate the Service

 Before we can activate the service we have created, we need to reload the unit file.
-You will also need to run this command any time you do any modifications to the unit files:
+You will also need to run this command anytime you do any modifications to the unit files:

 {% highlight shell_session %}
 $ sudo systemctl daemon-reload